CCK Law: Our Vital Role in Veterans Law

 For this example, assume there is a veteran with a 50 percent rating for PTSD, 20 percent for TBI residuals, and 10 percent for tinnitus.

-- First, subtract 50 percent (PTSD rating) from 100 percent (non-disabled/efficiency) to get 50 percent
+- First, subtract 50 percent (the PTSD rating) from 100 percent (non-disabled/efficiency) to get 50 percent.

 - 100% – 50% = 50%

-- The 10 percent disability rating for tinnitus is then multiplied by the remaining efficiency of 40 percent to get four percent.
+- The veteran’s tinnitus rating is 10 percent.
+The 10 percent disability rating for tinnitus is then multiplied by the remaining efficiency of 40 percent to get four percent.

-- Finally, add the four percent to the 60 percent disability rating to get a 64 percent combined disability rating.
-VA always rounds ratings to the nearest multiple of 10, so the 64 percent rating is rounded down to a final combined disability rating of 60 percent.
+- However, VA always rounds ratings to the nearest multiple of 10, so the 64 percent rating is rounded down to a final combined disability rating of 60 percent.

 Current Disability Rates

-The amount of VA disability compensation benefits eligible veterans receive depends on their level of disability, combined VA rating.
-The below disability pay chart shows VA’s disability compensation rates (i.e., current ratings).
+The amount of VA disability compensation benefits eligible veterans receive depends on their level of disability, represented by their combined VA rating.
+The below disability pay chart shows VA’s disability compensation rates for a veteran with no dependents.

 - 0 percent disability rating: $0.00 per month